zongtihuoguoguan/Policy-Transparency-China-2024/README.md

 -   fulltext_pub_date: year that the referred-to document was found
 -   fulltext_url: URL of the referred-to document

-- A dataset of policies on Open Government Information (Dataset for Fig_1.xlsx).
+The dataset of policies on Open Government Information (Dataset for Fig_1.xlsx).
 This has been scraped from official government websites.
 See the paper for more details.
 It consists of the following parameters:
 -   Database: source website
 -   Date: issuing date of the policy
 -   Year: issuing year of the policy